 The spinal cord connects various parts of the body and controls many of our daily movements.
 As such, injuries to the spine can have life-altering effects, including temporary or permanent paralysis.
 Spinal damage often occurs in traumatic accidents such as car crashes or severe falls.

-If a spinal injury results from another person’s negligence, the victim and their family may seek damages in a civil claim with the help of a skilled attorney.
+If a spinal injury results from another person’s negligence, the victim and their family may seek damages in a civil claim with the help of a skilled catastrophic injury attorney.
 Monetary compensation cannot fix the pain, suffering, and physical limitations created by a severe injury, but it can help drastically reduce financial burdens.
 If you or a family member was harmed in a serious accident, speak to a Gainesville spinal cord injury lawyer to learn your legal options.
 At Smith Hulsey, our legal team is committed to handling your case while you focus on getting better.

 Spinal cord injuries damages a person’s spine, including the nerves within the vertebrae.
 These injuries commonly occur in the following scenarios: